MohammadShakiba/Project_Libra_CP2K/Cd33Se33/step2/Readme.md

 `MO_images_directory`: The directory where the molecular orbital isosurfaces images are stored.

+`path_to_tcl_file`: The path to the `tcl` file for plotting the cube files.
+This file is fed to VMD for plotting the cube files.
+The file can be different according to the user need.
+Here we have uploaded a sample file for our purpose as `cube.tcl`.

 `states_to_be_plotted`: The index of the states to be plotted by VMD.
 If there are many states considered for plotting they should be separated by comma.

 `job_init_step`, `nsteps_this_job`, `njob`: Please leave these variables as they are.
 The program will automatically recognize and fill them.